-Ever looked at a record player with a complete loss of words and felt a bit silly trying to describe the spinning part or the rod with a pin on the end?
+Have you ever looked at a record player with a complete loss of words and felt silly trying to describe the spinning part of the rod with a pin on end?

-In essence, a record sits on the platter which is rotated by the drive system.
+Essentially, a record sits on the platter, which the drive system rotates.
 Vibrations are captured when the needle runs along the grooves of the record.

-These vibrations are read through the stylus and cartridge as a phono signal, which is attached to the tonearm.
+These vibrations are read through the stylus and cartridge as a phono signal attached to the tonearm.
 Music is played when the phono signal is converted to a line signal through a preamp and then amplified.

 Of course, this is just scratching the surface of all the components that make up a turntable.
 For the purpose of keeping things simple, we’ll be dealing mostly with turntable components, not the rest of the electronics that transform a turntable into a record player.

-If you’re still unsure about the differences that we’re referring to, be sure to check out Turntable Vs Record Player – Key Differences Explained.
+If you’re still unsure about the differences we’re referring to, check out Turntable Vs Record Player – Key Differences Explained.

 Record Player Part Explained & With Images

 Starting from the very bottom, we have the isolation feet.
-These are the feet that hold up the record player so that it isn’t in full contact with the surface it lives on.
-As humans, we may associate feet with enabling movement but quite on the contrary, the purpose of these isolation feet is to reduce movement.
+These feet hold up the record player so that it isn’t in full contact with the surface it lives on.
+As humans, we may associate feet with enabling movement, but quite on the contrary, the purpose of these isolation feet is to reduce movement.

-Since a record player functions by picking up vibrations through the stylus, we want to do our best to isolate the vibrations that we want to detect.
-The more we can reduce the external vibrations that are picked up by our record player, the cleaner the sound we will have.
+Since a record player functions by picking up vibrations through the stylus, we want to do our best to isolate the vibrations we want to detect.
+The more we can reduce the external vibrations picked up by our record player, the cleaner the sound we will have.

-Isolation feet do this by separating the turntable from sources of external vibrations and they sometimes make use of spring components or damping material to better absorb any outside interference.
-It’s the same concept as closing your office door when your colleagues are being a bit too loud.
-We create a barrier so that we only hear what we want to hear.
+Isolation feet do this by separating the turntable from sources of external vibrations, and they sometimes use spring components or damping material to better absorb any outside interference.
+It’s the same concept as closing your office door when your colleagues are too loud.
+We create a barrier so that we only hear what we want.

 This is the base of the record player and the foundation that supports the rest of the setup.
 It acts to house the drive system and in the same vein as the isolation feet, the plinth helps to control resonance.

-It is widely believed that heavy and solid bases do this very well but it isn’t a clear-cut rule.
-Hollow bases can be cleverly designed by minimizing surface area and therefore reducing the potential for resonance to still give you a reliable understructure.
+It is widely believed that heavy and solid bases do this very well, but it isn’t a clear-cut rule.
+Hollow bases can be cleverly designed by minimizing surface area and reducing the potential for resonance to give you a reliable understructure.

 So, engineers do their best to find a middle ground between good resonance and reasonable design considerations.
-For these reasons, it’s common to come across plinths made from MDF, wood, metal and sometimes plastic.
+For these reasons, it’s common to find plinths made from MDF, wood, metal, and sometimes plastic.